betomoedano/expo-oauth-example/README.md

 - [Google Cloud Console](https://console.cloud.google.com) project with OAuth 2.0 credentials
 - [Expo Development Environment](https://docs.expo.dev/get-started/set-up-your-environment/)

+## This project supports both Cookies and Tokens

+Using JWT tokens works well for native platforms but isn't ideal for web applications.
+Using cookies on web has several important advantages:

+- Security: HTTP-only cookies cannot be accessed by JavaScript, protecting against XSS attacks
+- Automatic inclusion: Cookies are automatically sent with every request to your domain
+- CSRF protection: Can be combined with CSRF tokens for additional security
+- Session management: Easier to invalidate sessions server-side
+- Reduced client-side storage concerns: No need to manage token storage in localStorage/sessionStorage

+The token api detects the platform and handle auth appropriately:

+- For web requests, sets the token in a secure http-only cookie
+- For native requests, returns the token in the response

 ## Environment Setup

 1. Create a `.env.local` file in the root directory with: